Surveen Chawla: Television debut

+Chawla first was one of the final 25 of the Channel [V]'s reality show Coke [V] Popstars season 2 in 2003.
 Chawla made her television debut as Charu in the Indian serial Kahin To Hoga.
 She also appeared in the reality dance show Ek Khiladi Ek Haseena in 2008, where she paired up with Indian cricketer S. Sreesanth.
 Before this, she appeared in the television serial Kasautii Zindagi Kay in 2004.
 In 2006, she played the lead protagonist in the TV serial Kaajjal, till 2007.
 She hosted the television show Comedy Circus Ke SuperStars.
 Then she made her film debut with Kannada film Paramesha Panwala.
 In 2011, she appeared in the Punjabi film Dharti which was released in April 2011.
 Thereafter she has appeared in the Punjabi films Taur Mittran Di, Saadi Love Story, Singh vs Kaur, Lucky Di Unlucky Story and Disco Singh (2014).
 She did her first item number "Dhoka Dhoka" in Sajid Khan's Himmatwala.
 In 2013, she appeared in Tamil film Moondru Per Moondru Kadhal and also appeared in Puthiya Thiruppangal.
 She then appeared in Anurag Kashyap's thriller Ugly.